groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/image-ocr.md

         description: Learn how to convert JPG to DOCX in C# step by step
         steps:
         - name: Load source JPG file
           text: Create an instance of Converter class and pass source JPG file path as a constructor parameter.
-You may specify absolute or relative file path as per your requirements.
+You may specify absolute or relative file paths as per your requirements.
         - name: Specify convert options
           text: Create an instance of WordProcessingConvertOptions class.
         - name: Convert to DOCX and save result